 Since the late 1960s, levodopa (a medication that the brain converts to dopamine) has been the most effective treatment for addressing motor symptoms of Parkinson's disease.
 The problem for some patients, however, is levodopa does not provide the constant flow of dopamine necessary for smooth function throughout the day.

-"People sometimes get into a pattern of good function when the medication is working well, alternating with bad function when the medication is not working well," Shannon says.
+"People sometimes get into a pattern of good function when the medication is working well, alternating with bad function when the medication is not working well," Goldman says.
 "That unpredictability makes it hard to live a normal lifestyle."

 New research is focused on developing treatments that will give people a more steady flow of dopamine and decrease fluctuations.

-"There is a lot of work going on to fine-tune brain cells to receive dopamine so the response is better," says Shannon.
+"There is a lot of work going on to fine-tune brain cells to receive dopamine so the response is better," says Goldman.
 "The Michael J. Fox Foundation and some of the drug companies are very interested in this area of research."

 One common side effect of not having steady levels of dopamine is dyskinesia (involuntary movements).
-To address this issue, Christopher Goetz, MD, director of the Parkinson's Disease and Movement Disorders Program at Rush, is working on a multi-center clinical trial of topiramate (a seizure medication) as an add-on to amantadine (a medication used for treating dyskinesia) to improve control of dyskinesia.
+To address this issue, Christopher Goetz, MD, director of the Parkinson's Disease and Movement Disorders Program at Rush, is working on a multicenter clinical trial of topiramate (a seizure medication) as an add-on to amantadine (a medication used for treating dyskinesia) to improve control of dyskinesia.
 This study is funded by the Michael J. Fox Foundation, and Rush is both a participating site and the coordinating site for the study.